-Alzheimer's Disease and Other Dementia
+Alzheimer's Disease and Related Dementia

-Alzheimer´s disease is a progressive, neurodegenerative disorder that causes disorientation and behavioral changes, and obstructs memory, thinking, and judgment.
+Alzheimer’s Disease is a disease that affects the brain and causes dementia.
+Alzheimer´s Disease is a progressive, neurodegenerative disorder that causes disorientation and behavioral changes, and obstructs memory, thinking, and judgment.
 Symptoms usually develop slowly and worsen over time.
-Alzheimer´s disease is not a normal part of aging.
+Alzheimer´s Disease is not a normal part of aging.
+Alzheimer’s Disease is the most common cause of dementia, accounting for 60-80% of cases.
+It is the seventh leading cause of death in the United States.

-In the early stages of Alzheimer´s disease, memory loss is mild, but in its late-stage, individuals lose the ability to complete daily tasks, carry on a conversation, and respond to their environment.
-Alzheimer´s disease is the sixth leading cause of death in the United States.
+In the early stages of Alzheimer´s Disease, memory loss is mild, but in its late-stage, individuals lose the ability to complete daily tasks, carry on a conversation, and respond to their environment.
 Those with Alzheimer´s disease live an average of eight years after their symptoms become noticeable.
 However, depending on age and other health conditions, survival can range from four to 20 years.

 Dementia

-Alzheimer´s disease is the most common type of dementia.
+Alzheimer's Disease is the most common type of dementia.

 Other Types of Dementia